krokowski0x/PAMSI-Sort-Test/README.md

 # Sort Test

-App for testing performance of different sorting algorithms.
+App for real-time performance testing of different sorting algorithms.
 **Live version** - https://pamsi-sort-test.herokuapp.com/

 ## Brief description

-App lets you learn about most important types of sorting and test their big O complexity in real-time.
+App lets you learn about most important types of sorting and test their big O time complexity in real-time.
 It fetches short description and parses big O notation from **Wikipedia** as well as calling it's own **REST API endpoints**, which initializes arrays of different sizes **(10k to 1M elements)** and various stages of being sorted **(random, 25%, 99,7%, reverse order etc.)**.
-It lets you also display the result of sorting on charts.
+It also lets you display the result of sorting on charts.

 ## Issues and further development